 It is very important that patients follow the tummy tuck aftercare instructions given by the surgeon, including specific advice on how to take care of any drains patients are sent home with.
 To reduce the risk of blood clots developing, patients should start light walking as soon as possible.
 Surgeons also recommend that for the first few days after surgery, patients remain flexed at the hips and avoid straightening their torso.
 This will prevent patients from placing extra strain on their surgical incision sites.

 Showering & bathing

 The surgeon will give patients specific advice on when they will be able to shower and bathe after surgery.
-Some surgeons may allow patients to shower right away, whilst others may ask you to wait up to 48 hours after surgery.
+Some surgeons may allow patients to shower right away; other patients will be asked to wait up to 48 hours after surgery.

 After washing, it is recommended to dry stitch lines carefully with a towel.
 Patients should also avoid hot tubs and saunas for at least 4 weeks.

-When it comes to scar care, there are a number of techniques that the surgeon may recommend that can aid the healing of scars following surgery.
+The surgeon may recommend a number of techniques that can aid the healing of scars.
 These include: